k-flynn-webdev/qrq-fe/README.md

 Solution:
 A no nonsense system to solve wasting time waiting in lines.
 Improve communication, improve business, leads to happier customers.
-All with a simple QR code
+All with a simple QR code.

+####
+AIM:

     Customer:
-        - Seemless/frictionless signup
+        - Seamless/frictionless signup
         - Upfront information on where you are and how long you'll have to wait
         - Dynamic info (person per minute info) (average wait time) (early book/pause my spot?)

     Business:
         - Live feed of line status
-        - Manage line dynamicly (VIP customers?)
+        - Manage line dynamically (VIP customers?)
         - Direct message / Group message
         - Control branding (colours, logo, messages)

+####
+Use cases:

+    - Banks/Post/Service office lines etc
+    - Could be used with over-loaded websites (queue system)
+    - Restaurants possibly?
+Be shown the menu and updated on position while you wait

+    Business:
+    - Can see busy periods in real-time e.g. place more staff etc
+    - Direct commuincation with customers
+    - Track a regular customer and reward post interaction, make good karma??

 FLOWS: